How do you dissolve kidney stones?

 Mr Dukic has dedicated his practice to the surgical management of kidney stones, ensuring patients benefit from a depth of experience crucial for complex cases.
 His reputation is built on his mastery of advanced, minimally invasive techniques.
 He is a renowned specialist in Percutaneous Nephrolithotomy (PCNL), including ultra-modern mini-PCNL and ultra-mini PCNL procedures.
 These advanced treatments offer patients significantly faster recovery times and reduced discomfort.

-For those throughout the UK seeking a definitive solution from an expert surgeon, Mr. Dukic's practice represents a national centre of excellence, combining high-volume experience with the latest, most effective treatments available.
+For those throughout the UK seeking a definitive solution from an expert surgeon, Mr Dukic's practice is a national centre of excellence, combining high-volume experience with the latest, most effective treatments.

-You can schedule an appointment with him for expert, bespoke advice through his Top Doctors profile or book an appointment through the Harborne Hospital, HCA Healthcare or the Priory Hospital, Edgbaston, Circle Health Group.
+You can schedule an appointment with him for expert, bespoke advice through his Top Doctors profile or book an appointment through Harborne Hospital, HCA Healthcare, the Priory Hospital, Edgbaston, Circle Health Group or Droitwich Spa, Circle Health.

 References